-- Set requirements based on physics rather than industry standards.
-A much deeper understanding of electromagnetic environmental effects is required for this position
+- Set requirements based on physics rather than industry standards – a much deeper understanding of electromagnetic environmental effects is critical for this position

 - Ensure that designs meet the EMI/EMC requirements that have been set

-- Interface with, coach, and set requirements with various design teams all around the company
+- Interface with, teach, and set requirements with various design teams all around the company

-- Perform and teach electromagnetic interference design and analysis
+- Perform and teach electromagnetic compatibility design and analysis

 - Perform analysis and design relating to: effects of space plasma, lightning, surface/bulk/triboelectric charging, circuit grounding architectures, structural bonding, circuit isolation, transfer impedance, shielding effectiveness, effects of radiated/conducted emissions & susceptibility, near field/far field electric fields, welding, corona, computational electromagnetics, etc.